 Fragrance Ingredient Disclosure

-If you are a company that makes or sells cosmetics or personal care products, please consider signing onto this letter asking Senate and House leadership to support amending the Personal Care Products Safety Act to mandate full fragrance ingredient disclosure to manufacturers, consumers and to the FDA.
+If you are a company that makes or sells cosmetics or personal care products, please consider signing onto this letter asking Senate and House leadership to support federal cosmetic safety legislation mandating full fragrance ingredient disclosure to manufacturers, consumers and to the FDA.

 The fragrance supply chain is broken and we need help from congress to fix it.
 Although it’s just one word on an ingredient label, “fragrance” can contain dozens, even hundreds, of chemicals – many of which may be linked to harm.
 Manufacturers, the FDA and consumers all have a right-to-know what ingredients are hiding in fragranced cosmetics and personal care products.